souvik05/WeatherUpdateCLI/README.md

 Save the project.

-Next, open the command prompt and navigate to the project directory then build your project using the following command: dotnet build
+Next, open the command prompt and navigate to the project directory then build your project using the following command:[Use this CMD command]>> dotnet build

-Next, run this project in the command prompt: dotnet run
+Next, run this project in the command prompt:[Use this CMD command]>> dotnet run

 Enter a city name: